jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 caused him some trouble in the past.
 Willam has seen many things in his time.
 He served as a wartime medic for his homeland in his younger days, but his side was defeated and he returned home to find that his family had been slaughtered, his home burnt.
 He seeks now only to heal people in need where he can.
-Moosoo is a warrior.
+Musu is a warrior.
 More on that later.

 As our heroes relaxed and enjoyed their evening mead, they were approached by